Time Expressions

 • Although he quit smoking a long time ago, Mark enjoys smoking cigars every now and then.

-• Sarah is seeing her ex-husband for a coffee and chat every now and then.
+• Sarah sees her ex-husband for coffee and a chat now and then.

 From time to time